JulienThielleux/campaignMakerGUI/README.md

 - Supports systematic character and places creation.
 - Other requests are categorized as “others”.
 - Possibility to add different kind of generatable lore by adding files in the campaign/functions directory.
-- Support picture creation of any piece of lore with a 'representation' key.
+- Supports picture creation of any piece of lore with a 'representation' key.
+- Possibility to choose between language models and image generation models.

 ## Interface Components:
 - Current File Window: Displays the content of existing files and allows editing.